-As we know, complementary goods are related to each other, and each good is deemed to be useless without the usage or consumption of the other.
-Firms are very smart to design their product, and thus marketing happens in such a way that consumers are bound to shed money even when the company says that goods are available at a discount.
+As we know, complementary goods are related to each other, and each good is deemed useless without the usage or consumption of the other.
+Firms are very smart in designing their product, and thus marketing happens so that consumers are bound to shed money even when the company says that goods are available at a discount.

-An example of this can be an instant camera, which is marketed by a few companies and is sold in the market for only $40.
-Consumers may think that a camera that provides a snap instantly at only $40, and that may be a good deal, but there is a catch to it.
+An example of perfect complementary goods can be an instant camera, which is marketed by a few companies and is sold in the market for only $40.
+Consumers may think that a camera that provides a snap instantly at only $40 may be a good deal, but there is a catch to it.

-The camera comes with an additional photo roll where the photo taken gets printed on.
+The camera comes with an additional photo roll where the photo taken gets printed.
 The price of each photo roll, which can print 12-15 photos, is $20.
 So after every 12-15 photos, the consumers have to shell out $20.

-This is where such companies are making use of complementary goods and wherein one hand giving a product as cheap as $40, the complementary good which makes the camera usable is priced at a higher-end based on every single use.
+It is where such companies are making use of complementary goods.
+One hand giving a product as cheap as $40, the complementary good that makes the camera usable is priced at a higher-end based on every use.

-- When the price of one good decreases, the demand for the quantity of it increases, and thus the demand for the other also increases.
-When two products are complements, they experience what we call a joint demand.
+- When the price of one good decreases, the demand for its quantity increases, and thus the demand for the other also increases.
+When two products are complemented, they experience what we call a joint demand.

-- This is why for example, the demand for razor blades is dependent on the number of razors a consumer uses, and this is why at times, razors are being sold at a loss to increase the demand for the blades which proves the elasticity of complementary goods.
+- For example, the demand for razor blades depends on the number of razors a consumer uses, which is why razors are being sold at a loss to increase the demand for the blades which proves the elasticity of complementary goods.

-- Substitute goods are more like competitors in the markets, whereas complementary goods are more of associated products.
-An example of a substitute good can be Coke and Pepsi, whereas an example of a complement good is the razor and the blades.
-Substitute goods have an inverse relationship with each other, whereas complementary goods are positively associated with one another.
+- Substitute goods are more like competitors in the markets, whereas complementary goods are more associated with products.
+An example of a substitute good can be Coke and Pepsi, whereas a complement good is the razor and the blades.
+Substitute goods have an inverse relationship, whereas complementary goods are positively associated with one another.
 Thus the cross elasticity of complementary goods are negative.

-This has been a guide to What is Complementary Goods & its Definition.
-Here we discuss the examples of complementary goods and how firms use this along with graph and demand.
+This has been a guide to what Are Complementary Goods.
+We explain it with example, differences with substitute goods, their demand and how firms use them.
 You can learn more about from the following articles –